 I did meditation every morning.
 Initially doing it for 10 minutes but gradually increasing it to 20 minutes, I really enjoy it and will most likely extend this time as I progress further.

 Below is a really great video by Calm that summarises mediation for me so far and the benefits of them.

 Whenever I feel anxious throughout the day or in the middle of the night, I take a second to breathe, to calm myself down using techniques I learnt practising meditation and then in my own time resume what I was doing or slowly drift back to sleep.

 I still have a lot to learn, but just like going to the gym (but this time, brain gym?), I’m determined to see results by being constant.

-In the busy, more disconnected world we live in, anxiety is bound to creep up in your life.
-Sometimes we need that little breather (or our own Baymax ?) – give mediation a try!
+In the busy, the more disconnected world we live in, anxiety is bound to creep up in your life.
+Sometimes we need that little breather (or our own Baymax) – give mediation a try!

 Have you tried meditation before?
 What are your thoughts on mediation?

 Posted under: Health & Well-Being, Life, Meditation